 - Recruiting talent

 LinkedIn is also a proven traffic driver for B2B websites.
 In fact, LinkedIn accounts for 64% of all visits from social media channels to corporate websites.
 Did we convince you?
-If so, here are five tips to get your company up and running on LinkedIn.
+If yes, then keep reading.

 1. Create Your Company Page with Conversions in Mind